Notecarrier F

 Frequently Asked Questions

 The Notecard and its companion Notecarrier-Pi HAT support virtually any Raspberry Pi-compatible single-board computer (SBC) with a 40-pin male header connector.
-Some examples of compatible SBCs include the balenaFin, Banana Pi, and the ROCK Pi.
+An example of a compatible SBCs is the balenaFin.

 Note that due to the power requirements of the Notecard, some Raspberry Pi 2 and 3 models include a current-limiting fuse that will power-cycle the device when the Notecard’s modem is on and transmitting.
 To avoid these issues, we recommend using Raspberry Pi 4 devices with the Notecard and Notecarrier Pi HAT.

-The Notecard, combined with the Notecarrier-F, is the easiest way to add cellular connectivity to your MCU-based IoT project.
+The Notecard, combined with the Notecarrier-A, is the easiest way to add cellular connectivity to your MCU-based IoT project.
 Blues provides a Feather Starter Kit that includes a Swan, a feather-compatible MCU, to get you started as quickly as possible.
-Alternatively, if you are invested in the Raspberry Pi platform, you can get started with the Raspberry Pi Starter Kit.
+Alternatively, if you are invested in the Raspberry Pi platform you can use the Notecarrier Pi in your project.

 No!
 The Notecard is a small 30mm x 35mm system on module (SoM) that is able to be embedded in any IoT project on its own via its M.2 edge connector.